 If you’re serious about helping students improve their English listening skills, you’ve come to the right place!
 I’m going to share the steps that you need to know to plan a successful ESL listening lesson, including the steps to follow, game and activity recommendations and more.
-Keep on reading for everything you need to know.
+Keep on reading for everything you need to know about how to plan an ESL listening lesson.

 ESL Lesson Plan Template for Listening